ninabarzh/ipa/content/en/docs/guides/emergency-comms.md

 Sometimes the main phone isn't safe.
 A quiet backup can be the difference between isolation and connection.

 1. Choose a simple device.
 A basic smartphone, or even a classic “dumb” phone, works.
-Buy it outright—used is fine, so long as you factory reset it yourself.
+Buy it outright, used is fine, so long as you factory reset it yourself.

 2. Register it with new credentials.
 Use a fresh email account and password.
 Don’t log into old cloud accounts unless you’re confident they’re clean.